Jason-Sijie/blogweb/README.md

 Spring Boot Server connects to multiple data sources.
 One relational DB and One NoSQL DB.

-- MySQL: store user related information and blog metadata.
+- MySQL: all information other than "files"
-- Redis: store blog content dedicated as a file storage.
+- Redis: store blog content, dedicated as a file storage.

-### React Web Aoo
+### React Web App

 Integrate Redux with React Web App to manage the entire states at one central "store".
 Every React Component consumes a specific part of the global states.
-And to mutate state each component can send "action event" to the global store, which would dispatch the action to the corresponding "reducer" to perform the mutating operation.
+And to mutate states, each component can send "action event" to the global store, which would dispatch the action to the corresponding "reducer" to perform the mutating operation.

 ## Installation